melmagaling/reddit-app/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Config Token
-You may generate a anonymous token [here][https://not-an-aardvark.github.io/reddit-oauth-helper/] You edit the token in root/config.json
+You can generate a anonymous token [here][https://not-an-aardvark.github.io/reddit-oauth-helper/].
+You can edit the token in root/config.json